Pro Bono Service at Stetson University College of Law

 Legal Pro Bono:

-Please remember, all legal pro bono work must be pre-approved and supervised by an attorney.
+Please remember, all legal pro bono work must be supervised by an attorney.

-Legal pro bono hours may consist of assisting “approved” public or non-profit organizations.
+Legal pro bono hours may consist of assisting “authorized” public or non-profit organizations.
 For example, if you volunteer at a legal services office or the Community Law Program and perform client intake, assist staff attorneys, write memoranda for a judge, or work with staff counsel at a local government, you are engaging in legal pro bono work.

 Legal pro bono can also include work for a private attorney who is doing pro bono work.
 In this scenario, the supervising attorney must provide legal services at no cost, and with no expectation of payment.

-Other examples of legal pro bono work include legal research for a faculty member that cannot be done by a paid Researcg Assistant, or work with a governmental or non-governmental organization.
+Other examples of legal pro bono work include legal research for a faculty member that cannot be done by a paid Research Assistant, or work with a governmental or non-governmental organization.

 Volunteering means community service.
 Examples include mentoring work at area schools, serving as a Big Brother or Big Sister, working for Habitat for Humanity, and volunteering at a church, synagogue, temple or mosque. volunteer opportunities are virtually endless, and make a real difference in our communities.

 Why do we have a Pro Bono Requirement at Stetson Law?